orizens/orizens.com/src/pages/blog/2018-07-31-ngrx-scrolling-ino-dom-element-and-components-communication.md

 };
 ```

-The reveal feature is using the &#8220;selectedId" and the list of videos to determine which DOM element it refers to.
+The reveal feature is using the "selectedId" and the list of videos to determine which DOM element it refers to.

 ## Now Playing Component

-The &#8220;Now **Playlist**" component is a component of the &#8220;Now **Playing**" component.
-The &#8220;now-playlist" should get the entire &#8220;nowPlaylist" state from the store, as it needs the list of tracks and the selectedId for the reveal feature.
+The "Now **Playlist**" component is a component of the "Now **Playing**" component.
+The "now-playlist" should get the entire "nowPlaylist" state from the store, as it needs the list of tracks and the selectedId for the reveal feature.

-**BONUS** **info**: The &#8220;now-playlist-filter" also gets the &#8220;nowPlaylist" state - and so - this is a nice example which shows how these two separate components are operating on the same source of data, and manipulate it (by dispatching actions to the store) accordingly, thus, communicating via this data.
+**BONUS** **info**: The "now-playlist-filter" also gets the "nowPlaylist" state - and so - this is a nice example which shows how these two separate components are operating on the same source of data, and manipulate it (by dispatching actions to the store) accordingly, thus, communicating via this data.

 ```typescript
 @Component({